NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

+\item \clrb{The next challenge was to find the best way of showing multiple recommended parameter values in the same view.
 Fig.~\ref{design_study}(e) shows an instance in our current system with 3 recommended parameter values very close to each other.
-Instead of showing the parameter value text in the same horizontal level, we lay them out vertically to make the close-by values standout.
+We lay them out vertically to make the close-by values standout.
 This helps the users in clicking on the texts and adjusting the parameter slider to that precise recommended value.
-Another choice to save space in the \textit{Parameter Control Board} panel was to show the values only when the mouse hovers over the recommended nodes as shown in fig.~\ref{design_study}(f).
+Another choice to save space in the \textit{Parameter Control Board} panel was to show the values only when the mouse hovers over the recommended nodes as shown in Fig.~\ref{design_study}(f).
 However, we went with the first choice as it helps the experts to see all the recommended parameter values in the same view and not just the nodes in the bar.
-As a result, we allocate sufficient vertical space between the rows of parameter control bars to make room for the recommended parameter value text visualization.
-We believe that there could be better designs to address this and plan to make changes to the next version of our system.
+We believe that there could be better designs to address this, and we plan to explore other alternatives in the next version of our system.} \end{itemize}